COVID-19: the latest information for testing, screening and visitors >>

 One big problem with keeping old bottles of prescription medication around is that the drugs could end up in the wrong hands — curious teens or even little kids, for example.

-You can search for a site near you on the DEA website, or check our list of local disposal sites.
+Edward-Elmhurst Health provides safe medication disposal kiosks inside Edward Hospital and Elmhurst Hospital.
+You can also search for a site near you on the DEA website, or check this list of local disposal sites.

 Before you bring your medication to a site, check our list of dos and don’ts: